Dysport®

 Dysport, like Botox, is an injectable neuromodulator that is FDA-approved to treat frown lines, crow’s feet, and facial wrinkles.
 Fine lines are typically one of the first signs of aging to develop and, for many, may induce feelings of self-consciousness.
 Whether it’s worry lines that begin to deepen or crow’s feet that appear when we smile, dynamic facial wrinkles can make us look much older than we truly feel.
-Dysport, Botox, Xeomin, and Jeuveau are neuromodulators that have progressively increased in popularity due to the ease of having injections, lack of downtime, few and mild potential side effects, and long-lasting, optimal cosmetic results.
-Dysport injections are among the most popular non-invasive cosmetic treatment options in the United States and Dr. Green’s private dermatology office in NYC.
+Dysport, Botox, Xeomin, and Jeuveau are neuromodulators that have progressively increased in popularity due to the ease of having injections, lack of downtime, few and mild potential side effects, and long-lasting, natural-looking cosmetic results.
+Dysport injections are among the most popular non-invasive cosmetic treatment options in the United States, as well as in Dr. Green’s private NYC dermatology office.

 Dysport is the brand name for abobotulinumtoxina, a type of botulinum toxin type A that gained FDA approval in 2009.
 Dysport is considered the gold standard cosmetic treatment for dynamic facial wrinkles, including frown lines and crow’s feet.
 Dysport elegantly treats fine lines and wrinkles by essentially “freezing” the nerve signals to overactive facial muscles.
 This ultimately reduces the appearance of dynamic wrinkles on the face, helping to smooth the skin’s surface.
 The cosmetic effects of Dysport last for 3 to 4 months.
 Dysport treatment, like other injectable neurotoxins, should always be performed by an expert injector and board-certified dermatologist, like Dr. Michele Green in NYC.